dwenegar/setup-doku/README.md

 See [action.yml](action.yml)

-Install the default version of Doku (0.3.1) and DocFx (2.57.2).
+Install the default version of Doku (1.1.0) and DocFx (2.67.2).

 ```yaml
 - uses: dwenegar/setup-doku
 ```

-Install specific version of Lua and LuaRocks:
+Install specific version of Doku and DocFx:

 ```yaml
 - uses: dwenegar/setup-doku